CoryBond/DalleDisplayer/README.md

 ## Running The Program

-This project was built in Python3.11 on a Raspberry Pi 3 with a arm7 (32 bit) chipset.
-Python3.11 is not the default python version of earlier RaspberryPi OS (its 3.7.x) and its not recommended you change the default python version of those systems in case of breaking other scripts on the plateform.
-Instead its recommended you install 3.8+ seperatly.
-Its possible to do this by installing the source code and compilling from scratch.
-See: https://itheo.tech/install-python-38-on-a-raspberry-pi
+This project was built in Python3.9 on a Raspberry Pi 3 with a arm7 (32 bit) chipset.
+Python 3.9 is the default version used by the Raspberry Pi OS Bookworm.
-Its recommended to make the virtual python env using Python3.11 rather then Python3.7 with `Python3.11 -m env myenv`.
+Its recommended to make a virtual python env with `Python3.9 -m env myenv`.
+Activate this virtual environment, install all necessary packages and run the entry file in `src/main.py`

-If using a virtual env and `Python3.11 dalle.py` doesn't work or is giving you weird dependency errors you can try to the scripts with the python interpreter directly in myenv.
-Something like `*PATH_TO_DALLE_DISPLAYER*/myenv/bin/python dalle.py`.
-I have seen this on my machine but don't really know how to fix it so that running Python3.11 from the virtual environment will use the right interpreter.

 ## 🏴󠁶󠁥󠁷󠁿 Dependencies